-- a local governing body as defined by the Local Government (Financial Assistance) Act 1995. - a not for profit organisation that has been established for at least two years.
+- a local governing body as defined by the Local Government (Financial Assistance) Act 1995. - a not for profit organisation.
 As a not for profit organisation you must demonstrate your not for profit status through one of the following: - Current Australian Charities and Not-for-profits Commission's (ACNC) Registration - State or Territory Incorporated Association status - Constitutional documents and/or Articles of Association that demonstrate the not-for-profit character of the organisation.

-For the purposes of the program, we also consider the following organisations to be local governing bodies:
+For the purposes of the program, we also consider the following organisations to be local governing bodies.

 - Anangu Pitjantjatjara, Maralinga, Gerard, Nepabunna and Yalata local governing bodies in SA

 - Cocos (Keeling) Islands Shire Council

-- The Lord Howe Island Board
+- Lord Howe Island Board

 - Norfolk Island Regional Council

 - The Outback Communities Authority

 - The Shire of Christmas Island

 - The Silverton and Tibooburra villages in NSW and

 - The Trust Account in the NT

 - ACT Government.